KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

-So we will check the winning condition first.
-If it’s not a win, and if all cells are filled, then it’s a tie.
-So tie implementation is really easy.
+If all the cells are filled and there is no `win` condition, the game is a tie.

 ```
 [[nodiscard]] bool is_tie() const noexcept